 |Commonwealth Bank of Australia||Australia||The Commonwealth Bank of Australia has held that it can refuse any international money transfer that is meant for facilitating payments with bitcoin or any other altcoin.
 However, the bank insists that lawful use of bitcoin is permitted—as long as the use complies with the bank’s terms and conditions.|

 |Discover Bank||United States||See Bank of America.
 The inclusion of Discover means that all five of America’s largest card issuers and six of the top 10 have altcoin bans.|

 |Virgin Money||United Kingdom||“Following a review of our policies, I can confirm customers will no longer be able to use their Virgin Money credit card to purchase cryptocurrencies,” a spokesman for Virgin Money told Reuters.
 “This only applies to our credit cards and not our debit card.”|

 |Visa||European Union||Via its subsidiary Wavecrest, Visa ended the use of its payment network as the backing of European-issued prepaid altcoin cards, such as Bitwala, Tenx, Bitpay, and Xapo.
 Cards that convert bitcoin into fiat currencies will not be affected.|

 |TD Bank||United States||Customers have reported that TD Bank has iterated that its policy is not to associate with bitcoin or to permit its subscribers to engage in said business.
 The bank has been accused of stopping bitcoin purchasing transactions and closing accounts suspected to be linked to bitcoin.|

 |PNC Bank||United States||See TD Bank.|

-If you’re considering purchasing altcoins with a credit card, it can be helpful to get a better sense of the health of your credit profile before you buy.
+Now that you’re clear on which banks accept bitcoin, if you’re considering purchasing altcoins with a credit card, it can be helpful to get a better sense of the health of your credit profile before you buy.
 Click here to get your credit report.